Kurt Morsink: College and amateur

 Morsink was born on June 27, 1984, in Orlando, Florida, from American father and Costa Rican mother.
 From childhood, he raised in San José, Costa Rica.
-Growing up, he played for Costa Rican powerhouse Alajuelense's youth system; but, he never play with the Alajuelense first team.
+Growing up, he played for Costa Rican powerhouse Alajuelense's youth system; but, he never played with the Alajuelense first team.
 He was a member of the U-15 Costa Rica national team.
 He joined the US U17 National team 84 age group for the residency program at IMG Academy in Bradenton Florida, although he never played an official match.
 He played collegiate soccer at James Madison University from 2003 to 2006.
 He started 73 out of 76 games scoring 32 goals and assisting on 29.
 He was an All Conference and All American as well as the National Player of the Week.
 During his college years he also played with both Bradenton Academics and Cape Cod Crusaders in the USL Premier Development League.